emanuelefavero/next-markdown-blog/README.md

 A Next.js markdown blog static site generator (SSG)

-> Note: Since it is a static generated, it is ultra fast and SEO friendly
+> Note: This project is built with the Next.js Pages Router, to see how to create a Markdown Blog with the Next.js App Router check the [next-markdown-blog-app-router](https://github.com/emanuelefavero/next-markdown-blog-app-router) repository

 ## Live Demo